 Internships: Scope, duration, and fees are based on independent relationships/teacher student preferences

 Thematic Lessons are expanded, 1.5-2 hour learning sessions that offer an opportunity for students to experience depth, relevance and interconnectedness within a thematic topic.
 Thematic Lessons are are offered in blocks that are typically 3-6 weeks in duration.
 Thematic Lesson presentations are not derived from a textbook, but are instead derived from primary source materials and presented through the teacher’s unique, authentic voice, and ensouled understanding of the subject matter.
-Thematic lessons often take place in alternate venues (outside the Aeon campus) that enrich the context and content of themes.
+Thematic lessons often take place in alternate venues (outdoors or outside the SOLA campus) that enrich the context and content of themes.
 For example- a civics and government theme might utilize the halls of local city or county governments and their surroundings; lessons during an art history theme might utilize local museums or the studios of artists; a gardening or botany theme might take place in the forests and fields on our campus.

 Academic Focus Classes

-Academic Focus classes are offered in shorter, 30-45 minute sessions, 2-3 times per week, or through online platforms.
-Focus Classes often utilize textbooks or course-books, and provide secondary schooling academics through lecture, practice or independent work.
+Academic Focus classes are offered in 4th- 12th grades, during 30-60 minute sessions, 2-3 times per week.
+Focus Classes often utilize textbooks or course-books, and provide skills-based academics through lecture, practice or independent work.
 Through focus classes, students will become comfortable with, and receive an authentic context for, more traditional classroom methodologies.
 Academic Focus Classes include math, language arts, foreign language.

 Life Skills and Cultural Immersion

-Our Aeon students are offered a unique opportunity to develop important life skills and experience themselves as cultural beings within a global culture through our Global Village International Immersion programs.
-Each year, Aeon students work together to raise funds for their trip to established international and domestic venues.
+Our SOLA middle and high school students are offered a unique opportunity to develop important life skills and experience themselves as cultural beings within a global culture through our Global Village International Immersion programs.
+Each year, SOLA middle and high school students work together to raise funds for their trip to established international and domestic venues.
 These expeditionary learning experiences are guided by skilled mentors, teachers and expeditionary educators, who encourage group synergy and support the students’ development of important life skills that will carry them through their adventure, and into adult life beyond.

 Internships and Electives

-Aeon’s internships and elective courses are offered to grades 9-12, and take place on our campus and at various local artistic and professional venues.
+SOLA’s internships and elective courses are offered to grades 9-12, and take place on our campus and at various local artistic and professional venues.
 These immersive classes are offered in trimesters, with an option to extend the duration of the learning experience.
 Our learning relationships are always expanding, and internships opportunities currently include studio arts, green building, equine arts, blacksmithing, animal rescue, studio recording, radio broadcasting, and much more.

 Nature Immersion and Animal Connection

-What are some highlights of Aeon’s educational approach?
+What are some highlights of SOLA’s educational approach?

-- Aeon values the essential human virtues of truth, beauty and goodness, and cultivates these elements by emphasizing aesthetics, enlivened sciences, ontology and inter-being, and nature
+We value the essential human virtues of truth, beauty and goodness, and cultivate these elements by emphasizing aesthetics, enlivened academics, ontology and inter-being, and nature

-- Aeon learning supports life skills outside of typical content areas.
-Examples include social and peace-keeping skills, time and resource management, travel, cooking, peace studies, etc.
+SOLA learning supports life skills outside of typical content areas.
+Examples include social and peace-keeping skills, time and resource management, travel, cooking, house holding, etc.

-- Our thematic and focus curriculum and approach offers interconnected and layered understanding of concepts presented.
+Our thematics and focus curricula offer interconnected and layered understanding of concepts presented.

-How will Aeon support the transition into college, career path, adulthood?
+How will SOLA support the transition into other kinds of schooling, college, career path, adulthood?

-Students will emerge from their Aeon learning journey with the self-awareness, life skills, inspiration and courage to fully embrace their life-path, whether they are simply shifting their educational venue, or planning to attend a college of their choice, engage a vocation, launch a business, or freely explore the world.
-Aeon faculty will work with students and parents to prepare a graduation portfolio and comprehensive transcript including quantitative and qualitative evaluations that holistically reflect their learning.
-In partnership with AB Technical College, Aeon will offer AP academic courses in several subjects for 11th and 12th grade students.
-Credits earned in these courses can be applied towards an associate’s degree.
+Students will emerge from their SOLA learning journey with the self-awareness, life skills, inspiration and courage to fully embrace their life-path, whether they are simply shifting their educational venue, or planning to attend a college of their choice, engage a vocation, launch a business, or freely explore the world.
+SOLA faculty will work with students and parents to prepare a graduation portfolio and comprehensive transcript including quantitative and qualitative evaluations that holistically reflect their learning.

 Colleges and universities are currently revolutionizing their admission process and requirements to acknowledge the well rounded learning that occurs within the emerging shift towards holistic education.
 Many now include student graduation portfolios as part of their entry evaluations.
 Our learning stewards and faculty will assist parents and students as they create a portfolio of their work and experience at Aeon.
 A graduation portfolio invites the student to gather and document a diverse treasury of their learning experiences, to be submitted to the college of their choice, alongside a transcript.
 During the 11th and 12th grade years, two portfolio planning units are offered so that students can receive support and give the appropriate space and consideration to the portfolio creation process.

-How does Aeon document and capture a student’s learning experience?
+How does SOLA document and capture a student’s learning experience?

-Aeon uses a combination of qualitative assessments (narrative) and quantitative assessments (rubrics, quizzes, graphs, & other data based efforts), in several formats.
+SOLA uses a combination of qualitative assessments (narrative) and quantitative assessments (rubrics, quizzes, graphs, & other data based efforts), in several formats, dependent upon grade level.
 Assignments and projects throughout the year are evaluated in different ways, depending on the goals of the assignment, and the student’s preferences around feedback.
-At the end of each programming year, Aeon faculty create a comprehensive student report, that includes a narrative biography, quantitative assessments/grades, as well as teacher observations regarding the student’s social, emotional, academic, and life skills development during the year, as it pertains to each subject area.
+At the end of each programming year, SOLA faculty create a comprehensive student report, that includes a narrative biography, quantitative assessments/grades, as well as teacher observations regarding the student’s social, emotional, academic, and life skills development during the year, as it pertains to each subject area.
 Here are some examples of our approach: